WebexCC-SA/TroubleshootingSummit/docs/main/AI_Lab_Aut_Mission2.md

    ![Profiles](../graphics/Lab1_AI_Agent/2.79.gif)

 ### Task 6.
-Test the order creating and details delivery over SMS.
+Test the order creating and details delivery over email.

 1. In the Webex AI Agent Studio, click on chat preview and order flowers for you friend.